Crunch-io/scrunch/docs/order.md

 The **scrunch** library provides a high-level API for manipulating such structures in a convenient manner.

-Quick Showcase of the API
+Quick showcase of the API
 -------------------------

 This section provides a quick example of how working with the